Skip to content

 A gentle note: If being around other dogs would be too much for your dog, even with space, it’s absolutely okay to leave them at home where they feel safe.
 We would still love to meet you and hear about your dog’s journey over a coffee.

-What to Expect on the Day
+What to Expect on the Day for anxious dogs

 There will be a #DogsinYellow gazebo area where you can ask questions, pick up awareness leaflets, and take a moment before or after your walk.
 A calm Yellow Space Zone will be available for dogs arriving who may need a few minutes to settle using ACE free work.
 Volunteers and supportive trainers will be nearby if you would like guidance or simply a friendly face who understands.